NLeSC/open-loves-science/README.md

 ## Acknowledgements

-This game was created by the **GHOST Collective**, Games of Horror for Open Science Training.
+This game was created by the [GHOST Collective](https://ghostcollective.github.io/), Games of Horror for Open Science Training.
 GHOST includes:

 - Bjorn Bartholdy, TU Delft
 - Dafne Jansen, Universiteit Utrecht